vinh-ntuan/youtube-dual-subtitles/README.md

+# Youtube Dual Subtitles
-- A simple UserScript to add a secondary subtitle to Youtube
+- A simple UserScript to add a secondary subtitle to Youtube (Install with Tampermonkey on Firefox or Greasemonkey on Chrome)
+- Secondary subtitle language selection via dropdown menu

-- Change the variable LANG to set the language used
+- You can change the DEFAULT_LANG and FALLBACK_LANG variables to set default languages

 ## Todo:
-1. Handle language tags
-2. Add secondary subtitle selection via video player menu
-3. Save last used subtitle language
+1. Add support for machine translated subtitles
+2. Add box / popup to display error messages.
+Please look into the console for now
-4. (QOL) Draggable subtitle, use same style as YT subtitle
+3. (QOL) Draggable subtitle, use same style as YT subtitle or adding option to style secondary subtitle